blockchyp/blockchyp-csharp/README.md

 Adds or updates a customer record.

-If you pass in customer information including `firstName`, `lastName`, `email`, `email`, or `sms` without any Customer ID or Customer Ref, a new record will be created.
+If you pass in customer information including `firstName`, `lastName`, `email`, or `sms` without any Customer ID or Customer Ref, a new record will be created.

 If you pass in `customerRef` and `customerId`, the customer record will be updated